 Wholesale values for medium- and heavy-duty duty models are decreasing this month, reported Ricky Beggs, editor at Black Book, in his report on specialty markets.

 Last month Beggs reported a pattern of decreasing wholesale prices for medium-duty trucks, and this month brings more of the same, especially with late-model trucks.
-They are not dropping by large amounts, but they are still dropping, Beggs says.
+They are not dropping by large amounts, but they are still dropping, Beggs said.

 This month, there has been a reverse of last month's soft market, with an uptick for older models.
 There was an increase of around 16% in May's new medium-duty truck retail sales.
 Beggs said that hopefully with those new truck sales, some of those replaced trucks will appear at auction.